ChemHAT: How to use this tool

 What ChemHAT is Now and What We Hope it Will Become

-The current version of ChemHAT (September 2012) draws on chemical hazard information that has been compiled by our colleagues at the Healthy Building Network from authoritative lists (see Data Sources for more information).
+This version of ChemHAT (April 2020) draws on chemical hazard information that has been compiled by our colleagues at the Healthy Building Network from authoritative lists (see Data Sources for more information).
 Our goal for the immediate future is to link chemical hazard information in ChemHAT with information on safer alternatives wherever that information is available.
 Where information on safer alternatives isn’t available, we’d like to recruit you, the users of ChemHAT to help us find or create that information.
 We’d like the next version of ChemHAT to include information on the top ten or more chemicals of greatest concern in your workplace or industry, and safer alternatives to those chemicals, including information on the cost and availability of those alternatives.

 If you’re interested in helping us build safer alternatives information for ChemHAT, please contact us.